St Nicholas, Bracon Ash

 St Nicholas Church, Bracon Ash is always open and visitors are very welcome to explore this attractive and ancient church.
 There is room for cars to park on the grass verge outside the church gate.
 Alternatively the elderly and disabled are welcome to drive up the church path itself, by arrangement with the churchwarden.

-There are two services a month.
-Morning Prayer is on the first Sunday in the month at 9.00 and Holy Communion is on the third Sunday at 9.00.
+There are normally two services a month - Morning Prayer on the first Sunday in the month at 9.00 and Holy Communion on the third Sunday at 9.00.

 The services follow the Traditional Common Worship pattern.
 Festivals are shared with Hethel Church and the rest of the benefice.
 The notice board outside the church is always up to date.